-The DGS-3212SR may serve as the Master of up to eight additional switches.
-The slave switch units must meet the following criteria:
+The DGS-3212SR may serve as the Master of up to twelve additional Switches.
+The slave Switch units must meet the following criteria:

-- All additional slave switches must be the same model, that is (at the time of the writing of this manual), the slaves must be all DES-3226S/SR switches.
-The slave unit types cannot be mixed within a single stacked group. - DES-3226S/SR slave switches must have firmware Release IV or later loaded to operate properly with the DGS-3212SR Master. - The DGS-3212SR is automatically started as the Master switch in a switch stack.
-In addition, the other switches in the switch stack do not have to be configured as slaves.
-The DGS-3212SR can connect to a switch in the switch stack regardless of its stacking configuration. - Each DEM 540 stacking module has four pairs of IEEE 1394 ports.
-Each pair has one port for transmitting (OUT) and one for receiving (IN).
-When the stacking arrangement has been configured, each IN/OUT pair is logically equivalent to an (Gigabit) Ethernet port, i.e. the two transmitting wires of a Cat.
-5 cable correspond to the Out port and the two receiving wires correspond to the In port.
-Before the switch is configured for stacking, each Firewire (IEEE 1394) port is treated logically as an individual 10BASE port in full-duplex mode.
-Therefore it is necessary to configure each switch in a stacked group before interconnecting them and before connecting the group to the network.
-Since the

-Spanning Tree Protocol is disabled by default, a broadcast storm will result if the stacking link is completed between switches that have not been properly configured.
+- All additional slave Switches must be the same model, that is (at the time of the writing of this manual), the slaves must be all DES-3226S Switches.
+The slave unit types cannot be mixed within a single stacked group. - DES-3226S slave Switches must have firmware Release IV or later loaded to operate properly with the DGS-3212SR Master. - The DGS-3212SR is automatically started as the Master Switch in a Switch stack. - It is necessary to enable stacking for each slave Switch in a stacked group before interconnecting them and before connecting the group to the network.
+Stacking can be enabled by connecting to each slave through the console port and using the CLI stacking configuration command.
+Before stacking has been enabled on the slaves, the IEEE 1394 port is treated logically as an individual 1000BASE port in fullduplex mode.
+Since the Spanning Tree Protocol is disabled by default, a broadcast storm will result if the stacking link is completed between Switches that have not been properly configured.